Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qwearable.md

    You can run the application on the emulator or a real target device.

-   - To run the application on the emulator, launch an emulator instance in the Emulator Manager:
+   - To run the application on the emulator, launch an emulator instance in the Emulator Manager, and follow these steps:

      1. In the Tizen Studio menu, select **Tools > Emulator Manager**.
      2. In the Emulator Manager, select a wearable emulator from the list and click **Launch**.